-Before Cassell could complete his college education, he served in the United States Army during World War I from 1917-1918.
+Before Cassell could complete his college education, he served in the United States Army during World War I from 1917 to 1918.
 Commissioned a second lieutenant in the heavy field artillery, he served as a training officer in France.
-After his brief stint in the military, he returned to Cornell University and completed his bachelor architectural degree in 1919.
+After his brief stint in the military, he returned to Cornell University and completed his bachelor’s degree in architecture in 1919.
 His first project included the design of five buildings at the Tuskegee Institute with fellow architect William A. Hazel.
-In 1920 he designed silk mills and other industrial plants in Bethlehem, Pennsylvania.
-Later that year Cassell joined the Architecture Department of Howard University as an assistant professor.
+In 1920, he designed silk mills and other industrial plants in Bethlehem, Pennsylvania.
+Later that year, Cassell joined the Architecture Department of Howard University as an assistant professor.

 Throughout his tenure at Howard University, Cassell designed projects that helped shape the physical growth of Howard University.
 In 1930, he produced the master plan for the expansion of the campus.
 He then set about purchasing the land around the university in order to execute his plan.
 Cassell helped to design and construct the medical school, dining hall, gymnasium, stadium, chemistry building, power plant, and underground power distribution system, the Founders Library, the Frederick Douglass Memorial Hall, and three women’s dormitory buildings.
 During this period, Cassell also designed buildings at Virginia Union University in Richmond and Morgan State College in Baltimore.
 Cassell also laid a strong foundation for a strong and successful architecture program at Howard University.
 In 1934, he presided over the creation of the College of Engineering and Architecture at the university.